Rank-N-Tensor/Rank-N-Tensor/README.md

 # Aditya Tiwari's GitHub 👋
 Hi There!
 Welcome to my page!
 I am a Robotics graduate student at NYU Tandon based in New York City.

+# Biped Step
+Find my NYU funded project [here](https://abhinavkumarak56.wixsite.com/project-step-1) We aim to build a perception controlled bipedal robot using ROS2 as our platform.

 ## 👨‍💻 About Me
 🤖 I'm an aspiring roboticist with experience in Robot manipulation, motion planning and SLAM.
 🆒🐍🐚 🐙 I am well versed in modern C++, Python, Shell, and git.